agarciag03/BlazeDB/README.md

 1. If the DISTINCT operator is needed in the query, the program applies it before the ORDER BY operator.
 This strategy reduces the number of tuples that need to be sorted by ORDER BY, keeping only the distinct tuples required for the final result.
 Since ORDER BY is a blocking operator, having fewer tuples to process reduces memory usage, making sorting more efficient.

-# Note for the reviewer
-* New queries were created for testing all the operators and alternative cases that the program can handle.
-These queries are in a new folder called input2.
-* I also created new tables in the schema.txt and data files for testing purpose.